A direct proof of well-definedness for the polymatroid Tutte polynomial: Introduction

 \section{Introduction}

+In 1954, Tutte \cite{Tutte} introduced the Tutte polynomial of graphs as follows. \begin{definition} Let $G$ be a graph and let $\tau$ be a spanning tree of $G$.
+Given an ordering of edges of $G$, an edge $e$ in $\tau$ is called \emph{internally active} if $(\tau\setminus e)\cup e'$ is not a spanning tree of $G$ for all $e'<e$.
+Let $i_{G}(\tau)$ denote the number of internally edges with respect to the spanning tree $\tau$.
+An edge $e$ in $E(G)\setminus\tau$ is called \emph{externally active} if $(\tau\cup e)\setminus e'$ is not a spanning tree of $G$ for all $e'<e$.
+Let $j_{G}(\tau)$ denote the number of externally edges with respect to the spanning tree $\tau$.
+The \emph{Tutte polynomial} $T_{G}(x,y)$ of the graph $G$ is the following sum over all spanning trees $\tau$ of $G$: \end{definition}

-The Tutte polynomial, introduced by Tutte \cite{Tutte}, is a crucial invariant of graph theory.
+The definition of the Tutte polynomial depends on the order of edges, but Tutte \cite{Tutte} proved that it is an invariant of graphs.
 It generalizes many classical graph invariants, such as the chromatic polynomial, the flow polynomial etc. Furthermore, the Tutte polynomial and its evalutions play an important role in statistical physics, knot theory, and many other areas of mathematics and physics.

 Crapo \cite{Crapo} extended the Tutte polynomial from graphs to matroids.
 As a generalization of the Tutte polynomial $T_{M}$ of matroids $M$, Bernardi, K\'{a}lm\'{a}n and Postnikov \cite{Bernardi} defined the polymatroid Tutte polynomial $\mathscr{T}_{P}$ for polymatroids $P$.
 We first recall the definition of polymatroids.
-Throughout the paper, let $[n]=\{1,2,\cdots,n\}$, $2^{[n]}=\{I|I\subset[n]\}$, and let $\textbf{e}_{1},\textbf{e}_{2},\cdots,\textbf{e}_{n}$ denote the canonical basis of $\mathbb{R}^{n}$. \begin{definition} A \emph{polymatroid}\footnote{In many papers, cf.~\cite{Edmonds}, polymatroids are often defined as slightly larger sets, and the set $P$ of Definition \ref{def polymatroid} is referred to as the set of integer bases of a polymatroid.
+Throughout the paper, let $[n]=\{1,2,\ldots,n\}$, $2^{[n]}=\{I|I\subset[n]\}$, and let $\textbf{e}_{1},\textbf{e}_{2},\ldots,\textbf{e}_{n}$ denote the canonical basis of $\mathbb{R}^{n}$. \begin{definition} A \emph{polymatroid}\footnote{In many papers, cf.~\cite{Edmonds}, polymatroids are often defined as slightly larger sets, and the set $P$ of Definition \ref{def polymatroid} is referred to as the set of integer bases of a polymatroid.
 Moreover, the rank function $f$ also satisfies the monotonicity (in other words, $f(A)\leq f(B)$ if $A\subset B\subset [n]$) if $P\subset \mathbb{Z}_{\geq 0}^{n}$.} $P=P_{f}\subset \mathbb{Z}^{n}$ (i.e., on the ground set $[n]$) with the rank function $f$ is given by

 where $f:2^{[n]}\rightarrow \mathbb{Z}$ satisfies \begin{enumerate} \item[(1)] $f(\emptyset)=0$;